-1. This antibody contains less than 0.1% sodium azide.
+- 1. This antibody contains less than 0.1% sodium azide.
 Concentrations less than 0.1% are not reportable hazardous materials according to U.S. 29 CFR 1910.1200, OSHA Hazard communication and EC Directive 91/155/EC.
 Sodium azide (NaN3) used as a preservative is toxic if ingested.
 Sodium azide may react with lead and copper plumbing to form highly explosive metal azides.
 Upon disposal, flush with large volumes of water to prevent azide build-up in plumbing.
-(Center for Disease Control, 1976, National Institute of Occupational Safety and Health, 1976)6

-2. Specimens, before and after fixation, and all materials exposed to them should be handled as if capable of transmitting infection and disposed of with proper precautions.
+(Center for Disease Control, 1976, National Institute of Occupational Safety and Health, 1976)6 - 2.
+Specimens, before and after fixation, and all materials exposed to them should be handled as if capable of transmitting infection and disposed of with proper precautions.
 Never pipette reagents by mouth and avoid contacting the skin and mucous membranes with reagents and specimens.
-If reagents or specimens come into contact with sensitive areas, wash with copious amounts of water.7

-3. Microbial contamination of reagents may result in an increase in nonspecific staining.

-4. Incubation times or temperatures other than those specified may give erroneous results.
+If reagents or specimens come into contact with sensitive areas, wash with copious amounts of water.7 - 3.
+Microbial contamination of reagents may result in an increase in nonspecific - 4.
+Incubation times or temperatures other than those specified may give erroneous results.
 The user must validate any such change.

-5. Do not use reagent after the expiration date printed on the vial.

-6. Prediluted antibody reagent is optimally diluted for use.
-Further dilution may result in loss of antigen staining.

-7. Dilution of concentrated antibody reagent must be validated before use.
-Any diluent used that is not specifically recommended also must be validated for compatibility and stability.

-8. Dispose of all used reagents and any other contaminated disposable materials following procedures for infectious or potentially infectious waste.
-It is the responsibility of each laboratory to handle solid and liquid waste according to their nature and degree of hazardousness and to treat and dispose of it (or have them treated and disposed of) in accordance with any applicable regulations.

-9. Follow local disposal regulations for your location along with recommendations in the Safety Data Sheet to determine the safe disposal of this product

-10. The SDS is available upon request and is located at http://biocare.net.

-11. To report suspected serious incidents related to this device, contact the local Biocare representative and the competent authority of the Member State or Country in which the user is established.
+- 5. Do not use reagent after the expiration date printed on the vial. - 6.
+Prediluted antibody reagent is optimally diluted for use.
+Further dilution may result in loss of antigen staining. - 7.
+Dilution of concentrated antibody reagent must be validated before use.
+Any diluent used that is not specifically recommended also must be validated for compatibility and stability. - 8.
+To prevent evaporation and ensure maximum test capacity, promptly cap and remove reagents from automated instruments after each run.
+Leaving reagents exposed can reduce their effectiveness and the number of tests they can provide.
+Always store reagents as directed to maintain their integrity. - 9.
+Dispose of all used reagents and any other contaminated disposable materials following procedures for infectious or potentially infectious waste.
+It is the responsibility of each laboratory to handle solid and liquid waste according to their nature and degree of hazardousness and to treat and dispose of it (or have them treated and disposed of) in accordance with any applicable regulations. - 10.
+Follow local disposal regulations for your location along with recommendations in the Safety Data Sheet to determine the safe disposal of this product - 11.
+The SDS is available upon request and is located at http://biocare.net. - 12.
+To report suspected serious incidents related to this device, contact the local Biocare representative and the competent authority of the Member State or Country in which the user is established.